Ancient Literature Courses in English

 Clsx 260.
 Classical Tradition in Literature.
 3 cr.

-A study of the influences of Graeco-Roman civilization on later cultural life through the 19th century.
+A study of the influences of Graeco-Roman civilization on later literature, art, and culture.

 Clsx 303W Seminar: Women in Antiquity.
 3 cr.